Credibrate

 IR35 was introduced in April 2000 by HMRC to combat "disguised employment" — situations where workers operated through personal service companies to pay less tax than equivalent employees, despite working in a substantively similar way.
 The rules have been significantly strengthened through the Off-Payroll Working legislation of 2017 (public sector) and 2021 (private sector).

 The financial difference between inside and outside IR35 can be substantial.
-Outside IR35, a contractor operating through a limited company can draw a small salary (minimising NI) and extract remaining post-tax profit as dividends, which are taxed at lower rates.
-Inside IR35, the full turnover (minus a 5% allowance, which HMRC has proposed removing) is treated as employment income, subject to PAYE income tax and both employee and employer National Insurance.
+Outside IR35, a contractor operating through a limited company can draw a small salary (minimising NI) and extract remaining post-tax profit as dividends, which are taxed at lower rates than employment income and attract no National Insurance.
+Inside IR35, the full turnover is treated as employment income, subject to PAYE income tax and both employee and employer National Insurance.

 The key determinants of IR35 status are the three classic employment tests: substitution (can the contractor send a genuine substitute to do the work?), control (does the client control the manner of work, not just the outcome?), and mutuality of obligation (is there an expectation of ongoing work on both sides?).
 Beyond these, HMRC also considers whether the contractor is in business on their own account — having multiple clients, financial risk, their own equipment, and so on.